 Students will work on assignments weekly and upload to Carmen before the due date.
 Instruction will be provided on Carmen along with online resources.

-• Participation quizzes and online discussions
+Participation quizzes and online discussions

-There will be quizzes to assess students' participation and class discussions post on Carmen.
-I will keep track of in-class and on-line attendance.
+There will be quizzes to assess students' participation and class discussions posts on Carmen.

-• Live Zoom meetings (if needed)
+Live Zoom meetings (if needed only)

 Students are required to join in live Zoom meeting for class participation and activities.